 The political branches operated from the same understanding in the years following the Fourteenth Amendment's enactment.
 For instance, six years after ratification, Representative Ebenezer Hoar proposed a bill "to carry into execution the provisions of the [F]ourteenth [A]mendment . . . concerning citizenship."
 2 Cong.
 Rec.
 3279 (1874).
 The bill would have provided that, as a general matter, "a child born within the United States of parents who are not citizens, and who do not reside within the United States, . . . shall not be regarded as a citizen thereof."
 Id.
 Although the bill ultimately failed because of "opposition to its expatriation provisions," its "parental domicile requirement" generated little meaningful "debate or controversy."
 Justin Lollman, Note, The Significance of Parental Domicile Under the Citizenship Clause, 101 Va.
 L. Rev. 455, 475 (2015).
-The bill thus suggests that, soon after the ratification of the Fourteenth Amendment, members of Congress accepted that children born of non-resident aliens are not subject to the United States' jurisdiction under the Citizenship Clause.
+The bill thus suggests that, soon after the ratification of the Fourteenth Amendment, members of Congress accepted that children born of non-resident alien parents are not subject to the United States' jurisdiction under the Citizenship Clause.

-The Executive Branch, too, at times, took the position that the Citizenship Clause did not confer citizenship upon children born in the United States to non-resident alien parents.
+The Executive Branch, too, at times took the position that the Citizenship Clause did not confer citizenship upon children born in the United States to non-resident alien parents.
 In 1885, Secretary of State Frederick T. Frelinghuysen issued an opinion denying a passport to an applicant who was "born of Saxon subjects, temporarily in the United States."
-2 A Digest of the International Law of the United States § 183, at 397 (Francis Wharton ed., 2d. ed.
-1887) (Wharton's Digest).
+2 Wharton's Digest § 183, at 397.
 Secretary Frelinghuysen explained that the applicant's claim of birthright citizenship was "untenable" because the applicant was "subject to [a] foreign power," and "the fact of birth, under circumstances implying alien subjection, establishes of itself no right of citizenship."
 Id. at 398.

 Later the same year, Secretary Frelinghuysen's successor, Thomas F. Bayard, issued an opinion denying a passport to an applicant born "in the State of Ohio" to "a German subject" "domiciled in Germany."
 Id. at 399.
 Secretary Bayard explained that the applicant "was no doubt born in the United States, but he was on his birth 'subject to a foreign power' and 'not subject to the jurisdiction of the United States.'
 He was not, therefore, under the statute and the Constitution a citizen of the United States by birth."
 Id. at 400.